ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/udf/list/datetime.md

 ## Shift... {#shift}

-Add/subtract the specified number of units to the component in the internal representation and update the other fields.
+Add/subtract the specified number of units to/from the component in the internal representation and update the other fields.
 Returns either an updated copy or NULL, if an update produces an invalid date or other inconsistencies.

 **List of functions**